gca01/polymarket-price-collection/README.md

 ### "No active games found"

 Your `games` table is empty or has no upcoming games.
-Run your main dashboard first to populate games.
+Populate your games table with active games.

 ### "Connection failed"